potterjane/bobs-and-bangs/testing.md

     - An background image of brush, scissors and razors on a wooden table is added to the hero section on the Home page.
 This informs the users of the hair salon's/barbershop's rustic aesthetic and what industry this website is related to.
     - 6 different images are added to a Bootstrap carousel to create a sense of movement but also to avoid clutter on the About page.
-    - An additional 2 different images are shown on the Service page on smaller screens.
+    - An additional 2 different images are shown on the Services page on smaller screens.
 On bigger screens, there are instead 2 different videos that users can control.
     When user presses play, the video is played on mute and on a loop until the user presses pause.

 All of the above-mentioned images and videos are sourced from one and the same user called [cottonbro](https://www.pexels.com/@cottonbro)'s [Pexels](https://www.pexels.com/) free library.